Skip to content

 What are the main types of payroll tax withholding?

 The main types of payroll tax withholding include the U.S. resident and nonresident withholding tax.
-The IRS uses these taxes to make sure that the right amount is withheld in different situations.
+The IRS uses these categories to make sure the right amount is withheld in different situations.

 U.S. resident withholding tax

-Federal income tax withholding involves U.S. residents’ wages, which every U.S. employer must deduct from employees’ paychecks and remit to the IRS.
+Federal income tax withholding applies to U.S. residents' wages, which every U.S. employer must deduct from employees' paychecks and remit to the IRS.
 Employees reconcile any balance or overpayment when filing their annual Form 1040 tax return, usually due April 15.
-Employees receive refunds for excess withholding or pay the difference if too little is withheld, while possibly facing underpayment penalties.
+They receive refunds for excess withholding or pay the difference - and possibly underpayment penalties - if too little is withheld.

 Withholding amounts are set through Form W-4 to approximate actual tax liability.
-Employees are able to avoid underpayment penalties by adjusting their W‑4 so that withholding, along with any estimated tax payments, covers at least 90% of the current year’s tax.
-The total must equal 100% to 110% of the prior year’s tax under safe harbor rules.
+Employees can avoid underpayment penalties by adjusting their W-4 so that withholding, combined with any estimated tax payments, covers at least 90% of the current year's tax.
+The total must equal 100% to 110% of the prior year's tax under safe harbor rules.

 Nonresident withholding tax

-Withholding tax on nonresident aliens permits proper taxation of income earned from U.S. sources.
-Nonresident individuals are those who are not U.S. citizens or nationals and do not meet the green card test or essential presence test.
-These individuals who work in a trade or business in the U.S. during the year must file Form 1040NR only if they have income that is subject to tax, such as wages, tips, scholarship and fellowship grants, dividends, and more.
+Withholding tax on nonresident aliens covers income earned from U.S. sources.
+Nonresident individuals are those who are not U.S. citizens or nationals and do not meet the green card test or substantial presence test.
+Those who work in a U.S. trade or business during the year must file Form 1040NR if they have taxable income such as wages, tips, scholarship and fellowship grants, or dividends.
 The IRS provides standard deduction and exemption tables to determine tax obligations and allowable deductions.
-Tax treaties between the U.S. and the individual’s home country may also affect withholding amounts.
+Tax treaties between the U.S. and the individual's home country may also affect withholding amounts.

 Payroll tax withholding steps